smallblue2/Hako/docs/documentation/doc_generation/user_manual/user_manual.md

 ## Target Readers

-This manual is intended for Hako's two target audiences;
+This manual is intended for Hako's two target audiences:

  - Students
  - Mentors